Feasibility Studies for Land Development

 Our Feasibility Study Process

-Our Feasibility Study Process consists of a physical evaluation, planning and development, a process evaluation, and feature analysis.
-You can read more about each step of our process below.
-FCE clients receive their Feasibility Study in one comprehensive report, including all sketch plans, data, maps, photos, schedules and any other pertinent material related to the study.
+At First Capital Engineering, our comprehensive feasibility study process evaluates the unique challenges of land development in Pennsylvania.
+Our assessments include a physical evaluation, a planning and development review, a process evaluation, and a feature analysis.
+All First Capital Engineering clients will receive their Feasibility Study in one comprehensive report, including all sketch plans, data, maps, photos, schedules, and any other pertinent material related to the study.

 Step 1: Physical Evaluation

-We complete a thorough physical evaluation of the site as well as Deed research at the Court House and with the Township or Borough.
+We complete a thorough physical evaluation of the site and deed research at the local courthouse and with the township or borough.
 Topography and boundary surveys may be utilized at this time.

 Step 2: Planning and Development

-This evaluation is followed by the development of a sketch plan and a full zoning ordinance review.
-The various iterations and evolution of the sketch plan will be detailed, as well as all reasons for the modifications.
-The zoning ordinance review will ensure that all aspects of the sketch plan and proposed project meet the requirements including frontage, rights-of-way, easements, parking, fencing and signage, to name a few.
+The planning and development evaluation is followed by the development of a sketch plan and a full zoning ordinance review.
+The various iterations and evolution of the sketch plan will be detailed, as well as any given reasons for modifications.
+The zoning ordinance ensures that all aspects of the sketch plan and proposed project meet the requirements including frontage, rights-of-way, easements, parking, fencing, and signage.

 Step 3: Process Evaluation